AppleWOA/apple_silicon_platforms_mu/Platform/AppleSiliconPkg/Drivers/AppleAicDxe/Readme.md

 ## About

 This DXE driver/library implements the required functionality to enable AIC (both v1 and v2) support in the UEFI environment for Apple platforms.
-This driver's design is overall based off the ArmGicDxe driver and as such borrows some conventions from it.

 Please note this driver is a work in progress, and as such bugs are expected to be present.